syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 {% endhighlight %}
 {% endtabs %}

-### Adding a New Toolbar Item at a Specific Index
+**Adding a new toolbar item at a specific index**

-To add an item at a specific index in the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first create the button you want to include.
-Then, convert that button into a ToolbarItem using the `ToolbarItem` method.
+To add an item at a specific index in the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), first create the UI element you want to include.
+Then, convert that element into a ToolbarItem using the `ToolbarItem` method.
 Finally, add the newly created ToolbarItem to the toolbar using the `Insert` method.
 Use the `Index` property to get the index of the item you want to add after, and insert the new item at a specific index.
 Here we create the button fileSaveButton and retrieve the index of the "Print" button in the "PrimaryToolbar".
 The new button is inserted into the toolbar right after the "Print" button.

 {% tabs %}
 {% highlight C# %}